Why I’m fed up of giving up

 From sugar-free to cutting carbs, Renee dispels the myths and ‘false gold’ surrounding diets constantly pushed in our faces.
 She interviews wellness bloggers who admit that not all the images they post are in fact ‘real’.
 I’ve had relapses, so I now need to be mindful of new eating fads, social media trends and wellness books.

 This year I’m finally embracing food for pleasure and achieving nutritional balance over a period of time.
 If I have to bung a gluten-free pizza in the oven on a deadline day or dive into nachos and cocktails with friends then I will – the overall trend of three wholesome meals a day will balance it out.

-Ignore the promo aisles this month, stop fretting, ignore calories, eat whole foods, don’t deprive yourself… and you will be fine.
+Ignore the promo aisles this month, stop fretting, ignore calories, eat whole foods, don’t deprive yourself.
+You will be fine.
 New year, whole me – nothing cut out, given up or stripped off.
 And the less said about bone broth the better.
-Grab shell, dude.